Interested in how the small business deduction in Canada can save you money through a special tax rate? If so, we’re here to help!

 The small business deduction (SBD) is a credit available to specific kinds of companies in Canada.
 It is performed on active income and reduces the general corporate taxation percentage from 26.5% to only 15.5%.
 The limit for this reduction is $500,000 in profit (that is, revenue minus expenses), which represents a significant amount in savings.
 To stay current on the latest corporation rates, please visit the CRA’s website (Corporation Taxes).

 After seeing how much it can save you, I hope I have you interested in this special tax rate.
 Next, we are going to look at what varieties of Canadian companies qualify for the deduction.

 In order to be eligible, your company must be a Canadian Controlled Private Corporation (CCPC).
-Not currently incorporated but thinking of doing so?
+Are you not currently incorporated but are thinking of doing so?
 Please visit our resource on the subject (Allan Madan’s Personal Tax Tips) to find out more.
 A CCPC has the following characteristics:

 - Incorporated in Canada;

 - More than 50% of the voting share capital of the corporation must be owned by Canadian residents;

 - Is not listed on a stock exchange.

 As the allowance is directed to smaller organizations, your company cannot have a capital size of over $15 million dollars.
 If your company has a taxable capital of $10 million and $15 million dollars in active income during the previous year, you are still eligible but your limit will be reduced.
 For more information on CCPC qualification, please visit TurboTax (do I qualify for a small business deduction?).

 WHAT ARE THE TYPES OF INCOME THAT APPLY?